Guides Lifting Belts Training Equipment

 Also read: Deadlift Belt Position Guide

 Like me, most people prefer a tighter belt fit when it comes to squats.
-The belt is also worn lower than usual towards the hip bones.
+The belt can be also worn lower than usual towards the hip bones.
 However, be careful not to overtighten it as this may lead to a lift failure.

 Try performing a squat and check how much your belly expands at the bottom of the movement and check if the belt fit feels just right.
 If the fit is too tight, you may start losing abdominal tension which may lead to a reduction in lifting power, so be cautious about that.

-Not every powerlifter wears a belt when performing a bench press, but the majority of the best bench pressers use one… and that says a lot!
-When bench pressing heavier weight, a weightlifting belt stabilizes the serratus anterior muscle which plays a vital role in shoulder movements.
-It also provides additional support to the bench press arch.
+Not every powerlifter wears a belt when performing a bench press, but the majority of the best bench pressers when they lift maximal weights use one… and that says a lot!
+When bench pressing heavier weight, a weightlifting belt provides additional support to the bench press arch and possibly help with a leg drive but that one is debatable.

 Snatching involves relatively big movements so a looser fit should work best for this exercise.
 This will give more room for breathing and position changes.
-And since this is a highly dynamic lift, it would be beneficial to opt for a more flexible material.
+And since this is a highly dynamic lift, it would be beneficial to opt for a more flexible material (thinner belt).

 Although the clean & jerk is an extremely dynamic exercise like the snatch, the former induces greater load to the spine as you “squat” the weight up.
 For this reason, the same ideal tightness does not apply to both.